 For those prepared to withstand cooler weather, the Mardi Trek in winter provides spectacular unobstructed mountain vistas without large crowds.
 During peak season time this unhindered views and serene experience will be a privilege.

 The monsoon hits Nepal from early June till August making trails muddy and visibility of mountain views less reliable.
 However, June does offer the advantage of seeing blooming rhododendrons if you don’t mind the rain.
-Nevertheless, monsoon isn’t recommended for trekking to Mardi Himal due uncertainty of landslides and slippery trails.
+Nevertheless, monsoon is not recommended for trekking to Mardi Himal due uncertainty of landslides and slippery trails.

 Mardi Himal Trek in August and early September is not recommended basically due to leeches and too much rain.
 Besides this section of Annapurna including Pokhara receives the highest amount of rainfall in the monsoon.